 The amount you earn from a job is always a very important factor to consider, as it will determine the lifestyle you can afford to lead.
 However, job satisfaction is just as, if not more, important than how much you earn, as it impacts both your mental and physical well-being.

-In this article, we’ll be discussing how satisfied medical assistants are with their jobs, the factors that affect job satisfaction for medical assistants, and tips to improve job satisfaction for medical assistants.
+In this article, we’ll be discussing how satisfied medical assistants are with their jobs and tips to improve their satisfaction for woking as med assistants.

 Autonomy in the workplace